sugwg/gw170817-pg-modes/README.md

 ## Notebooks

 An ipython notebook is provided, [pg_mode_notebook.ipynb](https://github.com/sugwg/gw170817-pg-modes/blob/master/pg_mode_notebook.ipynb) for regenerating the plots used in "Constraints on non-linear tides due to p-g mode coupling from the neutron-star merger GW170817", with some additional posterior plots.
 All results are generated using the [PyCBC v1.9.4 release](https://github.com/gwastro/pycbc/releases/tag/v1.9.4) with the addition of a [patch to fix the stationary phase approximation for the effect of nonlinear tides](https://github.com/gwastro/pycbc/pull/2284).
 The prior distribution plots, Bayes factor calculations, and posterior distribution plots can be generated using the [PyCBC v1.9.4 release](https://github.com/gwastro/pycbc/releases/tag/v1.9.4) with the addition of a [patch to allow logarithmic spaced histograms in posterior plots](https://github.com/gwastro/pycbc/pull/2285).
+These patches have been merged into the master branch of PyCBC.

 ## Acknowledgements
 We thank Soumi De and Daniel Finstad for helpful discussions.
 We thank Alex Nitz for writing the initial version of